pwsmith/lightref/README.md

 `-b`/`--bibliography /path/to/biblio`: allows the user to specify an alternative bibliography to the default in the `lightref.yaml` file.

+# Changelog

+## 0.1.1

+- Added 'booktitle' field to `inbook` entry.
+- Added in the `--help` flag information for the root command.

 # Features to be added in future releases

 - search bibliography and display results to terminal